OT

 Pillow>=10.0.0

-# Render's Ubuntu environment includes all Chromium dependencies.
+# Render's environment pre-installs all Chromium system dependencies.

-# attempts to run sudo apt-get, which Render blocks.
+# --with-deps attempts sudo apt-get which Render blocks, breaking the build.

 # Build command: pip install -r requirements.txt && python -m playwright install chromium